mistletoe5215/glide-ksp/README.md

  > therefore,i can only put these class qualifiedNames into ksp compile args to solve it(so stupid ( :(,any one can help me plz push request)
  > they're splited by "|" separator,use key named `GlideModule`
  > the custom LibraryGlideExtensions,as well,use key named `GlideExtension`

- - find classes  with `@GlideModule`/`@GlideExtension` in new library module which has created `com.bumptech.glide.ksp` directory

- > put the module's LibraryGlideModule Impl class under `com.bumptech.glide.ksp` directory ,it can be found and registered automatically

 ```groovy
     //in application's build.gradle convention scope
    ksp {